-As careful as you are when it comes to your baby’s safety and well-being, accidents are bound to happen.
+As careful as you are when it comes to your baby’s safety and well-being, accidents like head injuries are bound to happen.

 An occasional small bump or bruise is inevitable, but if your baby suffers a fall or receives a blow to the head, there are some important warning signs you should watch out for and know when to bring him to the emergency room to get thoroughly checked out.

 According to Dr Chong Shu-Ling, Staff Physician, Department of Emergency Medicine, KK Women’s and Children’s Hospital (KKH), the Department of Emergency Medicine at KK Women’s and Children’s Hospital sees an estimated 28,700 children presenting with injuries of all severe, in a year.

 “This makes up about 15 – 17 per cent of all children seeking medical attention in the Emergency Department”, she says.

 For example, among children aged 2 years and younger brought to the KKH’s Children’s Emergency with head injuries, almost 90 per cent of these occur in the home, and up to half of these happen in the bedroom.

 In most cases of childhood injury, the injury is minor, and the child recovers fully after receiving first aid or medical treatment.

 In a few cases, the injury is severe and can cause permanent damage or even death — such as the unfortunate incident where an eight-month-old baby boy in Pasir Ris died after falling from his pram.

 Nursing Management of a Child With Head Injury